atanuroy007/ChartingToolkit/README.md

-# Charting Toolkit for IBM BAW/BPM
+# Charting Toolkit for IBM BAW